-Africa- a vast continent with a myriad of different cultures, people, eco-systems, landscapes and wildlife is a dream destination for travellers.
-It offers everything from thrilling action-adventure to sheer, indulgent opulence.
+Africa- a vast continent with a myriad of different cultures, people, ecosystems, landscapes, and wildlife is a dream destination for travelers.
+It offers everything from thrilling action adventure to sheer, indulgent opulence.
 Our comprehensive African Safari Guide puts the fun into finding out where you want to go and what you want to see.
 Our advice is based on first-hand experience; our recommendations are tried-and-tested.
 Trust us to tailor-make a flawless itinerary for you.
 Let us guide you through the world of safari planning: learn all about Africa’s top destinations & when to visit them, find out what safaris are all about & get top tips & travel advice from the experts.

 Have a closer look at our Africa Destinations for more inspiration on where to go.

 And then there’s where to stay.
 From boutique guest houses and 5-star hotels to tented safari camps and beach resorts, accommodation in Africa is as varied as its landscapes and caters to every type of holiday from super-romantic honeymoons to family-friendly getaways.

 The same could be said for the types of Tours and safaris on offer in Africa.
 Whether you’re looking for a combination tour packed with highlights or a specialized safari in a single location, we have a huge range of scheduled holidays & packages.
 And if nothing quite fits the bill, we can tailor-make any kind of tour – after all, that’s what we specialize in.